Advantech-EdgeSync-Containers/Deepseek-R1-1.5B-Langchain-AI-Agent-RAG-on-NVIDIA-Jetson/README.md

 ![RAG Start Log](data/images/rag-start-log.png)

-Refer to the sample prompts table below to invoke RAG-based responses for the `EdgeSync.pdf` document.
+Refer to the sample prompts table below to invoke RAG-based responses for the `WEDA.pdf` document.

 ### AI Accelerator and Software Stack Verification (Optional)
 ```